wootencl/apidocs-v4/source/includes/_tradingpartners.md

 ```
 *Available modes of operation: real-time*

-The Trading Partners resource provides access to PokitDok's collection of Trading Partner information.
+The Trading Partners endpoint provides access to the collection of Trading
+Partners PokitDok works with.

 Available Trading Partner Endpoints: